senecajs/senecajs.org/src/pages/tutorials/understanding-data-entities.md

-As convenience, these data entity actions are also available in the form of data entity objects, that expose the _cmd's_ as methods - just like the ActiveRecord pattern.
+As convenience, these data entity actions are also available in the form of data entity objects, that expose the `cmd`'s as methods - just like the ActiveRecord pattern.
 However, you cannot add business logic to these objects.

-__Business logic belongs inside actions__.
+__Business logic belongs inside actions!__

 ## The Data Entity API
 First you need a Seneca instance: